GuyBenEzra30/Guessing_Game/README.md

 The game ends when you run out of guesses or guess the word correctly.

 Ensure the Words.txt file contains only 5-letter words.

+Note: I left a few comments in the code itself for clarification.